Bentleyj/BeyondPhotography/README.md

 ### Day 83

 Today I wanted to do a self-similarity test.
 I'm interested in fractals like the following [effect](https://www.shadertoy.com/view/XltcWB) by [kristoflovas](https://www.shadertoy.com/user/kristoflovas).
 They are extremely simple self-referencial effects which could yield cool effects if applied to an image in interesting ways.
 My first thinking was that the effect is to recursively apply a function to itself,  but on a smaller and smaller scale, so how could I do that with my image?
-I can consider the whole image an a non-continuos 2D function which maps a vec2 to a vec3.
+I can consider the whole image an a non-continuous 2D function which maps a vec2 to a vec3.
 So my recursively adding the image to itself (reduced by a constant) we should end up with the same self-similar effect.
 This is in-fact exactly what we get, however I think that we could make more interesting effects by perhaps taking different PARTS of the image and doing the recursion with that.
 We'll just have to see!

 ### Day 84